Message from the Dean

 TRAINING IN ALL DENTAL DISCIPLINES TO BOTH EXPAND AND ENHANCE THEIR SKILLS IN SUPPORT OF THE SERVICES’ READINESS MISSIONS

-Under the academic umbrella of the University, the Services have benefited by expanded library access, enhanced faculty development, and research oversight.
+Under the academic umbrella of the University, the Services have benefited by expanded library access, enhanced faculty development, and mission essential research.
 Within a decade, it is expected that the majority of career dental officers from all Services will be USU graduates.

 The Tri-Service Center for Oral Health Studies (TSCOHS) is aligned to USU under the Postgraduate Dental College.
 The Center consists of service representatives, with specialty training in Dental Public Health.
 TSCOHS officers provide consultative services related to dental care in the military as well as research support to PDC students.